 - The services we could offer virtually exploded.
 As cloud storage, cloud based software and electronic everything became mainstream, it opened entirely new avenues for what services we could offer.
 Some VA’s began to specialize in things like email marketing, online project management and social media marketing.
 My own services went through a series of changes leading to my current title of online technology consultant, specializing in helping businesses adopt and integrate online tech.

 - Many virtual service providers have moved away from the per hour rates and implemented value based pricing offering packages or recurring billing for monthly services.
-Doing so has helped separate many of us from the thinking that we are “just an assistant” and clarified just why we charge more than Mr. Ferriss’s $4 an hour VA’s.
+Doing so has helped separate many of us from the thinking that we are “just an assistant”.
+We’ve clarified just why we charge more than Mr. Ferriss’s $4 an hour VA’s.
 It hasn’t cured the problem completely, but more and more people are understanding the old adage ‘you get what you pay for’ when it comes to hiring virtual services professionals.

 - Due to an increase in use of laptops, smartphones and tablets that allow everyone to work without being in office, people are no longer skeptical about a virtual assistant being able to actually do the work from their own office.
 This was a big step forward for the industry.